DaveSimoes/V0-Clone_Copilotkit-Next.js-OpenAI-GPT4/README.md

  V0 is a generative user interface system by Vercel powered by AI.
 It generates copy-and-paste friendly React code based on shadcn/ui and Tailwind CSS that people can use in their projects.
  [V0 Vercel Official Documentation](https://v0.dev/docs)

-V0 was the initial version of Vercel, launched to provide a simple and fast way to deploy static websites and applications on the web.

 ### Prerequisites